FLORIDA MILITARY FAMILIES NEED CHILDCARE NOW.

 Enough is enough.
 Members of the 7th SFG and other units deserve to know their spouses and children are taken care of as they bravely serve their country.
 Spouses and partners shouldn’t be forced to choose between their careers and spending less time with their family.
 But the lack of a CDC forces them to make that choice.
 The solution is simple.
 It’s time to bring a CDC to 7th SFG families.

-Hear from SOF LEADERS
+HEAR FROM SOF LEADERS

 I believe quality of life for the soldiers and families would drastically improve if soldiers knew their children were being properly provided for.